cnguembu/get-clean-data-courseproject/CodeBook.md

 ####################################### Step3 ###################################################
 -activity_files's is a database activity_labels.txt
--the loop "for" is use to replace the name codes, taking into account in the positioning of dataset activity.
+-the loop "for" is use to replace the codes names in dataset.

 ####################################### Step4 ###################################################
 -Label the columns with feature_files and completes the last two names with activities and subjet